 The do's and don't of sewage treatment plants

 - Think before putting anything down the sink, toilet or drains

-- Tell users that the drains do not flow into mains drainage but into a specialist sewage treatment plant.
+- Tell users that the drains do not flow into mains drainage but into specialist sewage treatment plants.

 - Read the label and use the manufacturers’ recommended doses for all household cleaning products

 - Use cleaning products little and often so the system isn’t overloaded

 - Use the same washing and dishwasher detergents and other cleaning products.
 Being consistent helps the bacteria in the system to work more efficiently.
 If the products in the sewage do not vary widely the bacteria can adapt to remove a wide range of products.
 But as this can take a while the treatment system will run better if the mixture of products entering it are consistent.

 - Use liquid cleaners for clothes washing and for dishwashers